The Top 5 Ways This Year Changed How We Do Business

 #5: Managing a Roofing Business From Anywhere

-Paper files and whiteboards have served contractors well for many years, but they weren’t up to the challenges of 2020.
+Paper files and whiteboards have served contractors well for many years, but they weren’t up to recent industry challenges.
 Many employees at roofing businesses had to work from home, and accessing physical files wasn’t always easy or safe.
 With so much uncertainty and with each project taking on a new importance, roofing industry analysis showed staying organized and working efficiently was paramount.
 Roofing businesses needed to find innovative ways to keep work moving from anywhere.
 Many contractors turned to business management software like AccuLynx to accomplish this goal.

-Adapting to the many challenges of 2020 took a lot of work and ingenuity.
+Adapting to the many industry challenges took a lot of work and ingenuity.
 But the solutions that many roofing businesses found to succeed during these times have changed the industry for the better.
-From faster communication to improved business management to new ways to serve customers, contractors have new tools and strategies at their disposal thanks to 2020—and they’ll reap the benefits for years to come.
+From faster communication to improved business management to new ways to serve customers, contractors have new tools and strategies at their disposal—and they’ll reap the benefits for years to come.